falcosecurity/falco-website/content/en/docs/_index.md

 Falco is configured via (1) a [rules file](rules) that defines which behaviors and events to watch for and (2) a [general configuration file](config).
 Rules are expressed in a high-level, human-readable language.
 We've provided a sample rules file [`./rules/falco_rules.yaml`](https://github.com/falcosecurity/falco/blob/dev/rules/falco_rules.yaml) as a starting point—you can (and will likely want!) to adapt it to your environment.

-When developing rules, one helpful feature is Falco's ability to read trace files saved by Sysdig.
+When developing rules, one helpful feature is Falco's ability to read trace files saved by the `sysdig ` command line tool.
 This allows you to "record" the offending behavior once and replay it with Falco as many times as needed while tweaking your rules.

-Once deployed, Falco uses the Sysdig kernel module and userspace libraries to watch for any events matching one of the conditions defined in the rule file.
+Once deployed, Falco uses the kernel modules and eBPF probes to bring events to userspace.
+Falco watches for any events matching one of the conditions defined in the rule file.
 If a matching event occurs, a notification is written to the the configured output(s).

 ## Falco alerts